jdvfx/pyside2_pypanel/README.md

 requirements:

-- linux
+- Linux
-- pyside2-uic
+- Pyside2-uic
-- designer-qt5
+- QT designer 5
-- houdini20.5
+- Houdini 20.5

 ## in this example, the panel is named: "my_pythonpanel"